How to Run an Ethereum Node (Step-by-Step Guide)

 • Staking ETH: You need to stake at least 32 ETH to activate a validator, which acts as collateral to ensure honest behavior.

-• Constant Uptime: Your validator must be online and connected to the network continuously to avoid penalties.
+• Constant uptime: Your validator must be online and connected to the network continuously to avoid penalties.

 • Security: You are responsible for securing your keys and protecting your node from attacks.